Augustus Agar: Coastal motor boats

 Agar served in the Coastal Motor Boats (CMBs) in home waters during the latter part of the war.
 These small vessels displaced just 5 tons, compared to the 1,110 tons of a First World War era destroyer.
 Their main offensive weapon was a torpedo.
 They were of shallow draught and could operate close inshore.

 The CMBs carried one or two torpedoes, depending on whether they were "forty footers" or "fifty-five footers".
 Mines could be substituted for torpedoes and they also carried depth charges and Lewis guns.
 It was planned that they be either towed or carried into battle on the German controlled coast by the light cruisers and destroyers of Commodore Sir Reginald Tyrwhitt's Harwich Force.
 With their shallow draught they could skim over the mines and attack the German patrol craft around Heligoland.
 As 1918 wore on a more ambitious scheme matured to send the CMBs in over the shallow coastal waters to attack the German fleet at its anchorage.
 However, the Armistice occurred on 11 November 1918 before these plans could be put into effect.

 It was as a torpedo and mining officer that Augustus Agar was selected for this service.
-He participated in the famous raid on Zeebrugge led by Commodore Roger Keyes, CMBs being used to lay smoke screens outside the mole to cover the escape of the crews of the blockships.
+He participated in the famous raid on Zeebrugge led by Acting Vice-Admiral Roger Keyes, CMBs being used to lay smoke screens outside the mole to cover the escape of the crews of the blockships.
 During the summer of 1918, he was stationed at Dover and at Dunkirk, where the CMBs attacked German patrol craft along the Belgian coast.